Frequently asked questions

-We are usually open 6 days a week, Tuesday to Sunday, closed on Mondays.
-From January 2020, our week day and Saturday opening times are 10am – 6pm and Sundays 11am – 4pm.
-On Thursday evenings we are open for adults only from 6pm – 9pm.
+We are usually open 5 days a week, Wednesday to Sunday, closed on Mondays and Tuesdays.
+During Half Term weeks and Summer Holidays, we open 7 days a week.
+Our week day and Saturday opening times are 10am – 8pm and Sundays 10am – 6pm.
+On Wednesday and Thursday evenings we are open for adults only from 6pm – 9pm.

 There is 20 minute restricted parking on Waterloo Road, but Epsom has lots of car parks.
 Our nearest is the Ebbisham Centre, the Station car park and there’s also one in Hook Road.

-Yes, there is a £5 studio fee per painter.
+Yes, there is a £6 studio fee per painter.
 Only the people actually painting pottery pay the studio fee.
-If there is an adult with 3 children and only the children are painting, there will be a £5 studio fee for the 3 children, a total of £15.
+If there is an adult with 3 children and only the children are painting, there will be a £6 studio fee for the 3 children, a total of £18.
 The adult can happily sit and have a complimentary hot drink, having not paid the studio fee.
+Please note that we restrict the number of non-painters according to table size.

 The studio fee covers the use of paints, all the stencils, stamps and other tools, the glazing and firing in our kiln.
 It also covers some of the background costs of the ‘experience’ of painting, for example staffing, energy bills, rent and all the hidden costs that go unnoticed.

-No, the studio fee is £5 per painter for the 2 hour session, so you could paint a plate and a mug and you only pay the studio fee once.
+The studio fee is £6 per painter for the 2 hour session, so you could paint a plate and a mug and you only pay the studio fee once.

-We will keep your unfinished piece for one month and when you return to paint the finishing touches to your masterpiece we charge you just a half price studio fee of £2.50.
+We will keep your unfinished piece for one month and when you return to paint the finishing touches to your masterpiece we charge you just a half price studio fee of £4.
 If you finish this piece and start a new piece during this time, we will charge a full studio fee.
+If you need a further 2 hour studio session, we charge a full studio fee of £6 for the third visit.

 We will send you a text message to advise that the piece is ready.
 Please collect your pottery as close to the collection date as possible.
 If you haven’t collected your pottery within 1 month you will get a phone call reminder and then the pottery will be thrown away if not collected within 3 months – we are limited for shelf space!